mj300405/TuneScript/documentation/technologies.md

    - The system must use secure authentication mechanisms.

 **Compatibility**:
-   - The system must be compatible with major web browsers (e.g., Chrome, Firefox).
+   - The system must be compatible with major web browsers (e.g., Chrome, Firefox), with their latest versions.

 **Maintainability**:
    - The codebase must be well-documented and modular to facilitate maintenance and updates.